xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-## Protocol definitions/Model
+## Protocol/Model definitions

 Models are typically used by protocol implementation.
 They differ in that the runtime will only register with
 Objective-C the methods that actually have been overwritten.
 Otherwise, the method will not be registered.

 This in general means that when you subclass a class that